technosophos/Metaphing/src/skeleton/README-metaphing.md

                |---- test/

 In most cases, this is suitable for standard distributions as well as hosting your code as a PEAR package on a PEAR channel server.

+(Note: The above may have changed with the new Pyrus system.)

 ## Testing